andreypopp/react-css-components/README.md

 }
 ```

-Note that any free variable reference a member of `props`, thus in JS `mode`
+Note that any free variable references a member of `props`, thus in JS `mode`
 becomes `props.mode` in the example above.

 They are compiled as CSS classes as well.
 JS expressions within `prop(..)` are